 The bizarre, delicious, frozen universe of Humphry Slocombe hits SoCal this summer.
 Rebellious and unapologetic, the OG small-batch creamery known for its cutting-edge, culinary-driven flavors is on a mission to “make ice cream less vanilla.”
 First up is a sweet collaboration with iconic chef Roy Choi, who launches a Hawaiian-shave ice flavor at POT on May 26.
-More L.A.-based collaborations will follow, culminating with the opening of Humphry Slocombe on Abbot Kinney Blvd. in Venice, slated for August.
+More L.A.-based collaborations will follow, culminating with the opening of Humphry Slocombe on Abbot Kinney Blvd. in Venice, opened in August, 2018.

 While culinary rebels and Humphry Slocombe co-founders Jake Godby and Sean Vahey offer a few time-tested favorites (see: Here’s Your Damn Strawberry and Malted Milk Chocolate), the San Francisco-based ice cream purveyors are best known for out-of-the-box flavors such as Secret Breakfast, a grown-up combo of bourbon ice cream with cornflake cookies, Blue Bottle Vietnamese Coffee, a complex blend of Blue Bottle organic coffee, sweetened condensed milk and chicory root, and Matchadoodle, a green tea ice cream with house-made snickerdoodle cookies.

 Humphry Slocombe Venice will offer a rotating menu of sweet and savory small-batch ice creams, like Elvis the Fat Years, Yuzu Cream (a collaboration with Top Chef winner Melissa King) and the 2018 Sofi Gold Medal Award-winning Black Sesame, with ingredients sourced from local distilleries, breweries, farmers and butchers.